sxjczzl/Homebrew-brew/docs/Manpage.md

     Remove symlinks created by `brew linkapps` from `/Applications` (deprecated).

-    Unfortunately `brew linkapps` cannot behave nicely with e.g. Spotlight using either aliases or symlinks and Homebrew formulae do not build "proper" `.app` bundles that can be relocated.
+    Unfortunately `brew linkapps` cannot behave nicely with e.g. Spotlight using either aliases or symlinks and Homebrew formulae do not build “proper” `.app` bundles that can be relocated.
 Instead, please consider using `brew cask` and migrate formulae using `.app`s to casks.

     If no `formulae` are provided, all linked apps will be removed.

-    If provided, `--local` will remove symlinks from the user's `~/Applications` directory instead of the system directory.
+    If provided, `--local` will remove symlinks from the user’s `~/Applications` directory instead of the system directory.

     If `--dry-run` or `-n` is passed, Homebrew will list all symlinks which